Jon Bennison

-Jon Bennison (born 1 December 2002) is a professional rugby league footballer who plays as a er and for York Knights.
+Jon Bennison (born 1 December 2002) is a professional rugby league footballer who plays as a er and for the York Knights in the Super League.

 Previously Bennison has played for St Helens and Widnes Vikings.

 Playing career

 St Helens

 Throughout the 2021 Under-19s season, Bennison made eight appearances, scoring seven tries across the campaign.

 On 17 September 2021, Bennison made his professional debut, scoring a try in St Helens' 26–14 loss to Salford.

 On 24 September 2022, Bennison scored a try during St Helens 2022 Super League Grand Final victory over Leeds.

 Bennison played 19 games for St Helens in the 2023 Super League season as the club finished third on the table.
 Bennison played in St Helens narrow loss against the Catalans Dragons in the semi-final which ended St Helens four-year dominance of the competition.

 Bennison played 15 matches for St Helens in the 2024 Super League season as the club finished sixth on the table.
 He played in St Helens golden point extra-time playoff loss against Warrington.

 On 14 September 2025, it was announced that Bennison would be departing St Helens at the end of the 2025 Super League season.